10 reasons why school was actually a pretty good deal

 - Bunsen burners.
 Unless you become a scientist, it’s unlikely that you will encounter Bunsen burners (or, indeed, other pieces of scientific equipment) in your post-school life.
 What a shame!

 - Holidays.
-Christmas, Easter, Half-term, and, of course, the jackpot: the summer holidays.
-There was always a holiday to look forwards to at school.
+Christmas, Easter, half-term, and, of course, the jackpot: the summer holidays.
+There was always a holiday to look forward to at school.
 Time to ride your bike, to sit around watching films, to have sleepovers, and then the last day to do your homework.